thierrymoudiki/thierrymoudiki.github.io/_posts/2020-09-11-nnetsauce-new-website.md

 ![nnetsauce-input-transformation]({{base}}/images/2020-09-11/2019-10-18-image1.png){:class="img-responsive"}

 2 -  A loss function, a function measuring the quality of adjustment of the model to the observed data, is optimized as represented in the __figure below__.
 Currently, two optimization methods are used: __Stochastic [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent)__ and __Stochastic [coordinate descent](https://en.wikipedia.org/wiki/Coordinate_descent)__.
-With, notably and amongst other hyperparameters, [early stopping](https://en.wikipedia.org/wiki/Early_stopping) criteria and regularization to prevent [overfitting]():
+With, notably and amongst other hyperparameters, [early stopping](https://en.wikipedia.org/wiki/Early_stopping) criteria and regularization to prevent [overfitting](https://en.wikipedia.org/wiki/Overfitting).

 ![glm-loss-function]({{base}}/images/2020-09-04/2020-09-04-image1.png){:class="img-responsive"}
 _Figure: GLM loss function (from notebook)_